 Returning to Luckin's sauce-flavored latte, regardless of social buzz or what others think of this product, the brand's popularity is already solid.
 You might not trust Luckin, but you would trust Moutai, right?

-From a taste perspective, I believe this product won't be far off from being good.
+From a taste perspective, I believe this product won't be bad at all.
 The sauce flavor comes from the various aromatic substances produced during the brewing process.
 If you open a bottle of sauce-flavored liquor and find it pleasant, this product will likely taste good to you.
-Luckin is clever; they didn't just add liquor directly but instead used sauce flavor technology to mix the liquor with thick milk to create a sauce-flavored milk.
-This technology might come from Moutai or the thick milk.
+Luckin is smart; they didn't just add liquor directly but used sauce flavor technology to mix the liquor with a thick milk base to create a sauce-flavored milk.
+This technology likely comes from Moutai or the thick milk base.

 The result of this method is that the alcohol content in this coffee is extremely low; a 250ml cup contains at most 0.5 degrees.
-Drinking it might be like eating an apple that has been left out for too long, and it definitely won't pass an alcohol test.
+Drinking it might be like eating an apple that's been left out for too long, and you definitely won't pass an alcohol test.
 Thanks to the sauce flavor technology, while the alcohol content is reduced, the sauce flavor remains intact, and milk is a great flavor enhancer.

 Most importantly, ordinary people cannot easily replicate this effect; even if you have a bottle of real Moutai, you can't easily make this product.

 A 250ml sauce-flavored latte contains about 2ml of Moutai.
-My neighbor brought over a bottle of real Moutai that has been aged for five years, and I tried making a cup with 10ml.
+My neighbor brought over a bottle of real Moutai that had been aged for five years, and I tried making a cup with 10ml.
 Even though I made it hot, the taste was still not as good as Luckin's, and the alcohol flavor was too strong.
-This is Luckin's strength; by blending different suppliers to create unique raw materials, they enhance their products while keeping prices low, making it affordable for everyone.
-They can attract fans and make profits at the same time.
+This is Luckin's strength: by integrating different suppliers to create unique raw materials, they enhance their products while keeping prices low, making them affordable for everyone.
+They can attract fans and make a profit at the same time.

 Well, I personally think this product is great, and even my white friends find it delicious.
 If you get the chance, everyone should give it a try.